ThisTemba/unmissable-calendar-notifications/README.md

 Only works on Windows at the moment

+## Usage

+Not planning to maintain usage documentation for this.
+If you want to use it and can't figure out how, let me know and I'll help.

+Roughly, you need to connect to the Google Calendar API through the google cloud platform, and also provide a heartbeat url.
+Credentials go in a `credentials.json` file in the root directory.
+The heartbeat url goes in a `heartbeat.json` file in the root directory.

 ## Notes

 - Most of this was written by AI, I just guided it and made modifications